danfinlay/personal-tokens/README.md

 - [ERC Token Generator](https://vittominacori.github.io/erc20-generator/) is a free tool, and is very simple, so is ideal for advanced users who are willing to use multiple apps or even build their own tools.
 - [Stake on Me](https://stakeonme.com/) is an app that lets you easily create a continuous sale for your own personal token.
 - [Rollup](https://twitter.com/tryrollhq) is a premium personal-token solution that includes store-like features, but is invite-only at time of writing.
+- [PersonalToken.me](https://personaltoken.me/) is another nice-looking UI for publishing your own tokens, I haven't gotten to play with it much yet!

 Whatever technique you use, you should come out with a token address.
 This is important, you'll want to save it.
 Mine is this, yours will look similar:
 `0x4057950247e4ec8dc7fe399ec19ea43e80b931c8`